OiNutter/skeletor/README.md

 	skeletor validate TEMPLATE

-Validates that TEMPLATE is a valid YAML file and that it matches the expected schema (see below).
+Validates that TEMPLATE is a valid YAML or JSON file and that it matches the expected schema (see below).

 ###Help###